sbsgm/center_select_qgis_plugin/README.md

 ```
 pip install pb-tool
 ```
-2. Modify shearch for the plugin_path on the pb_tool.cfg file and modify if needed.
+2. Search for the plugin_path on the pb_tool.cfg file and modify if needed.
 ```
 # Full path to where you want your plugin directory copied.
 If empty,
 # the QGIS default path will be used.
 Don't include the plugin name in